WizArdZ3658/Bank-Branches-Frontend/README.md

 GitHub repo link for Back-End API Application : https://github.com/WizArdZ3658/Bank-Branches-Backend

-The website is deployed at Netlify, click [here](https://5ff87ba487cb0300c20072c8--confident-easley-02aacf.netlify.app/) to view.
+The website is deployed at Heroku, click [here](https://bankbranchesindia.herokuapp.com/) to view.

 ## Features
  * User is be able to search by text for the banks, across all the fields.